 Lakeshore Trail to Campground 86

 The next stretch of the Lakeshore Trail is an approximately 4.4 mile stretch to Campground 86.
 I wanted to go farther than 86, but I got a late start, so I settled down at Campsite 86 after an 11 mile hike.
 The terrain after Campsite 90 was pretty tough.
 There were two ridges to climb over.
-It was not as tough as a hike up to the AT, but still pretty strenuous.
+It was not as tough as a hike up to the AT, nothing to cause numbness in legs and feet, but still strenuous.
 I ran into a group of day hikers just after Campsite 90.
 There were about 15 of them spread out, and I talked to a few of them as they passed.

 Campsite 86 along Hazel Creek